yihua7/NeRF-Texture/readme.md

 # Training

-## Coarse Shape Estimation
+## Coarse shape estimation
 After preparing a dataset, you can train a NeRF-Texture based on it.
 But before that, you need to train an Instant-NGP to estimate the coarse shape by running:

     CUDA_VISIBLE_DEVICES=0 python main_nerf.py ${PATH_TO_DATASET} --workspace ./logs/${DATA_NAME} -O --bound 1.0 --scale 0.8 --dt_gamma 0 --ff --mode colmap --gui

 Please follow these instructions to navigate through the interactive window:

-**1. Training**: Upon opening the interactive window, locate the 'start' button to commence the training of Instant-NGP.
+**1. Train**: Upon opening the interactive window, locate the 'start' button to commence the training of Instant-NGP.
 The process should reach convergence in approximately one minute.
 Once it does, you can halt the training by clicking on the 'stop' button, which is located in the same area as the 'start' button.

-**2. Obtaining Raw Base Mesh** : Next, click on the 'save_mesh' button.
+**2. Obtain Raw Base Mesh** : Next, click on the 'save_mesh' button.
 This action will generate the raw base mesh using the Marching Cubes algorithm on the density field.

-**3. Extracting Scan Point Cloud** : Proceed to click on the 'save_pcl' button.
+**3. Extract Scan Point Cloud** : Proceed to click on the 'save_pcl' button.
 This will extract the scan point cloud, which will subsequently be utilized to determine the height threshold of the meso-structure texture.

-**4. Closing the Window**: Finally, upon completion of all the above steps, you can close the interactive window.
+**4. Close the Window**: Finally, upon completion of all the above steps, you can close the interactive window.

 <div align="center">
   <img src="./images/i-ngp.png" width="100%" height="100%">